Young woman wearing a baggy long sleeve jumper meets with her doctor.

 Mental health: attempted suicide while under the care of community services

-The investigation of attempted suicide while under the care of community services identified four areas of improvement which the mental health trust could develop safety actions to address.
+The investigation of attempted suicide while under the care of community services identified four areas for improvement which the mental health trust could develop safety actions to address.

 Making information about service users easily available and accessible across providers to support effective initial engagement and decision making.